gaetanlop/Apartments_Paris/README.md

 * **Final Product Hosted On Heroku:** https://house-price-prediction-paris.herokuapp.com/

-Recently, my family and I decided to buy a new apartment in Paris.
-It gave me the idea to try to understand how the price of an apartment is calculated and what are the main drivers that impact the sale price of an apartment in Paris.

 *   Created a tool that estimates the price of an apartment in Paris in 2020 (MAE ~ € 74 K) to help people finding the best price to sold or buy an apartment.
+*   Such a tool can be used to help people finding the best price to sold or buy an apartment.
+It also can be used by real estate companies to give an estimation of the price of an apartment of one of their clients before sending an expert to check the apartment.
 *   Scraped more than 4000 sell announcements of apartments in Paris from LogicImmo website using python and selenium.
 *   Engineered features from the text of each announcements description to get the different caracteristics of an apartment in Paris such as balcony, patio, cellar, parking, floor of the apartment, floor of the building.
 *   Optimized Linear, Lasso, Ridge, Random Forest Regressors and XGBoost Regressors using RandomizedSearchCV to reach the best model.